ludovicalarcon/jenkins-k8s/README.md

 #### Why should I need a namespace ?

-Namespaces allow an isolation in the cluster, we definitely want one on our CI/CD environment.
+Namespaces allow an isolation in the cluster.
+We definitely want one on our CI/CD environment.
 To do so:
 ```sh
 kubectl create ns jenkins
 ```

-Now that we have our namespace, we can start thinking about the deployment.
+Now that we have our namespace, we can proceed with persistency.

 ## __Persistent Volume and Persistent Volume Claim__